 5. Supportive Housing Set-Aside.
-Ten percent (10%) of the State housing per-capita Credit will be reserved for developments intending to provide supportive services in at least 50% of the units for individuals and families who are homeless, at risk of homelessness, and/or have disabilities and who require access to supportive services to maintain housing.
-Unused Credit remaining in the Supportive Housing Set-Aside will be returned to the General Set-Aside.
+Ten percent (10%) of the State housing per-capita Credit will be reserved for developments intending to provide supportive services in at least 50% of the units for individuals and/or families who are chronically homeless or prone to homelessness and who require access to supportive services to maintain housing.

-To qualify for the Supportive Housing Set-Aside the development must meet the above criteria and the applicant must select this Set-Aside in the application.
+To qualify for the Supportive Housing Set-Aside the applicant must: